 Greg added: “It’s hard to ask for help – pride gets in the way and farmers are a proud bunch.
 But I’d say to anyone in the same situation just ask.
 With R.A.B.I’s help we’re now back on our feet”.

-She explained: “I didn’t know how to tell Pippa we couldn’t go.
+She said: “I didn’t know how to tell Pippa we couldn’t go.
 I’d always been told that if you couldn’t afford something you had to do without, but this was so special for Pippa.
-The Citizens Advice Bureau recommended that I contact R.A.B.I and getting in touch was the start of a wonderful friendship.
+The Citizens' Advice Bureau recommended that I contact R.A.B.I and getting in touch was the start of a wonderful friendship.
 We realised we weren’t alone anymore.”

-R.A.B.I helped to pay for the holiday and also helped with the cost of a wheelchair for Pippa, and later, when Jacqueline became a beneficiary in her own right, a mobility scooter for her.
-“It’s not just the money.
-It’s knowing that someone cares – who you can talk to.
-I feel very well looked after.
-R.A.B.I has taken so much pressure off me.
-I’m so grateful,” she said.
+R.A.B.I helped to pay for the holiday and also helped with the cost of a wheelchair for Pippa.
+Jacqueline added: "It’s not just about the money, it's knowing that someone cares – who you can talk to."